LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 ## Dealing with document updates

-Another important fact to take into consideration in a vectorisation pipeline is that the documents may change over time.
+Another important fact to take into consideration in a vectorization pipeline is that the documents may change over time.
 In the example above we are writing the chunks to a documents table, and you have two main cases:
 - the new version is longer
 - the new version of the document is shorter

 If the new version is longer then it is easy as the new chunks will override the old ones.
-But if the new version is shorter then you have to deal with the old chunks that are not part of the new version, and this is pretty easy to do as you can delete the chunks with an id that is greater than the number of chunks in the new version.
+But if the new version is shorter then you have to deal with the old chunks that are not part of the new version, and this is pretty easy to do as you can delete the chunks with an id that is greater than the number of chunks in the new version of the document.

 This is pretty easy to implement in LangStream, as you can see in the example above.
 Each agent can emit metadata that can be used by the next agents in the pipeline.